apisec-inc/documentation/docs/Reports.md

 <img alt="APIsec Screenshot" src="https://user-images.githubusercontent.com/75529175/168322542-159c350b-b8a8-4650-bb9a-584e4ac64830.png" />

-If you need to re-test the category for a particular resource then `click` on the green box.
+If you need to re-test the category for a particular resource, then `click` on the green box.
 Select the environment -> Select Scanner -> `click` Scan

 *the categories with 'N' status cannot be re-assessed.